maixnor/wu-quartz/content/semester 1/Optimization.md

 global maximum ... $max(v)$

 # Multivariate Optimization
-We will only focus on 2 variables.
+We will only focus on 2 variables i.e. $f(x,y)$.
 More variables gets even more complicated.

-$f(x,y)$
 a point $(x_0, y_0)$ is only an extreme point if both derivatives are zero
 $f_x(x_0, y_0) = 0$ and $f_y(x_0, y_0) = 0$

-then take direct derivatives $f_{xx}, f_{yy}$ and check if they are #todo check
+then take direct derivatives $f_{xx}, f_{yy}$ and check if they are non-zero

 local extreme ... product of direct derivatives > product of cross derivatives

-saddle point is like a horse saddle, across x minimum, across y maximum saddle point ... product of direct derivatives = product of cross derivatives
+saddle point ... product of direct derivatives = product of cross derivatives saddle point is like a horse saddle, across x minimum, across y maximum
-#todo write down in math notation
+#wontfix write down in math notation

 ### Example Profit